 To assume that any of our suggested alien Levels will be respectable images of what we consider to be the best of ourselves is the height of bourgeois scientific confidence.
 Contact will be no mean event.
 It is not likely that aliens will appear with a row of pens in their top pockets offering us the plain facts of the situation, “plain” facts being a metaphor derived from early Protestant work-ethic cultures of a most earthy kind.

-Neither will aliens come exuding Astral Light from their navels, or in the form of a good smooth UFO Scout such as Carl Sagan (the John de Lorean of Old Ufology) appear, all ready for a prime-time interview in which he will explain everything beyond the sun, moon, and stars.
-If we should see such things coming from the open hatch of a landed saucer, we should run for our lives before such deceptions bite our head off.
+Neither will aliens come exuding Astral Light from their navels or appear in the form of a good smooth UFO Scout such as Carl Sagan (the John de Lorean of Old Ufology), all ready for a prime-time interview in which he will explain everything beyond the sun, moon, and stars.
+If we should see such things coming from the open hatch of a landed saucer, we should run for our lives before such deceptions bite our heads off.

 As well as play, which is universal throughout the animal kingdom, we can expect waste, crime, inefficiency, and all the ranges of frustrated ambition that define the human species.
 Films and science fiction, generally speaking, do not show the alien in anything like such a sophisticated focus.
 He, she, or “it” is a B-feature monster or nothing at all, with very few exceptions such as The Man Who Fell to Earth, in which the alien is at least viewed with some pathos and psychological complexity.